KumarS14/CV/README.md

 ### Makers Bootcamp (January 2023 to May 2023)
 I joined Makers in 2023 to do there boorcamp that offers intensive 16 week coding course, where I was able learn a variety of differnet things which inlude :  <br/>
-- OOP
+- OOP : With learning and implementation on how inheritance and polymorphism works
-- TDD
+- TDD : Done in the form of RSpec and Jest
-- Javascipt
+- Javascipt : For web development
-- Ruby
+- Ruby : As a starting language to learn coding and testing
 - HTML
 - CSS
 - MERN STACK